How it all began

 In 2008 while living in Ottawa Canada, we developed a burning conviction in our hearts that we were to start with the little we had and begin a school in Kenya.
 As we shared this vision with some of our family and friends, their hearts were stirred to help, with the little they had.
 So in July of 2008 our school in Kenya began with one teacher, who recruited 30 students.
 The school was in a local church in the village of Yogo, held in a mud hut.
 During the week it was a school and on the weekends it was the church.

 Knowing how severe the poverty is in that region, a close friend, Sue Blake insisted that our school serve two meals a day to the children.
-She gave a large donation to start that dream and lay that foundation.
+She gave a large donation to start that dream and lay a foundation.
 As we began planning and dreaming for the future, we desired that the region develop and that in order for it to have long term stability and effective support, it needed to be self-sustainable.

 On August 5 2008, through our good friend Lynn Fraser, God lead us to meet a new couple, Roland and Theresa Poirier.
 They had been dreaming of uplifting the poor and providing a way for food security.
 Roland had expertise in farming and agriculture and had already successfully created community gardens in Canada and the US which gave back and help sustained some of those locally in need.
 They were dreaming bigger, wanting to venture into a third world country, when they met us.